junwai/Game/Game Rules.md

 - Avoid: Increase Evasion roll by 1.
 Reaction
 - Purposeful Dodge: Your unit may move 1 space if it evades an Attack by 3 or more.
 Resolve before any Reactions.
 Passive
 - Reposition: A unit may use X Reaction points to use X remaining Movement points to use a standard Movement action.
 You may not use abilities to enhance this movement.
 X Reaction + X Movement
-- Redirected Strike: If this unit misses a Range 1 attack initiated by using an Attack point, deal X Wounding Damage to the target, where X is the number of Reaction points used.
+- Redirected Strike: If this unit misses a Range 1 attack, deal X Wounding, Piercing Damage to the target, where X is the number of Reaction points used.
 The target must still be within Range 1.
-Maximum of X is equal to this unit's Damage attribute.
+Maximum of X is equal to the Damage of the attack.
 X Reaction.

 [Back to Top](#Table-of-Contents)